I find myself quoted in the most interesting places. But the advice in this article about getting your kids to talk to you is sound.

 I recently read an article in a parenting magazine by a frustrated parent who’d had enough of using stickers as a reward.
 In desperation, he decided to go “old school” and insisted that his child go to bed because he said so and not because she was getting a sticker.

 As a parent, I understand that frustration.
 And as a clinical social worker specializing in kids, teens, and families, I often hear from parents that they feel like they’re bribing their children for good choices and good behaviors.
 They often feel like their kids should make good choices simply because it’s the right thing to do.

-Repeated studies show that rewards are effective in teaching behaviors to children.
-Notice that I didn’t say that rewards are effective in making children do what they should every time (nor are they the only way to teach a child), but rewards do work when used consistently.
+Repeated studies show rewards are effective in teaching behaviors to children.
+Notice that I didn’t say rewards are effective in making children do what they should every time (nor are they the only way to teach a child), but rewards work when used consistently.
 Learning is a process of trial and error, and kids have to make some of the errors.
 But in the long run, rewards help in two scenarios — to help a child learn a new behavior, and to influence a child who knows a behavior but refuses to choose it.

 A reward is different from a bribe.
 If the child has to do something before getting what he wants, it really is a reward.
 Follow the “First, Then,” rule developed by Dr. Carolyn Webster Stratton, creator of “The Incredible Years” parenting program.
 Here’s an example: “First you clean your room, and then you can have a cookie.”
 If, however, the child gets what he wants without performing the desired behavior first, there’s no true incentive to make the good choice.
 That’s when it becomes a bribe.